faustocarva/funWithC-14/README.md

 # funWithC-14
-As the name says, some fun with c++14, comming from a C++ of the eighties.
+As the name says, some fun with c++14, coming from a C++ of the eighties.